Salman Sharida

-Salman Ahmed Rashed Shareeda (سلمان أحمد راشد شريدة; born 19 May 1968) is a Bahraini football coach and former player who is the head coach of Bahraini club Hidd.
+Salman Ahmed Rashed Shareeda (سلمان أحمد راشد شريدة; born 19 May 1952) is a Bahraini football coach and former player who played as a midfielder.

 Club career

-Shareeda began his youth career at Al-Muharraq's youth sector in the late-1960s, coached by his older brother Rashid.
+Shareeda began his youth career at Al-Muharraq's youth sector in the late 1960s, coached by his older brother Rashid.
 He made his first-team debut in the 1972–73 Bahraini Premier League, becoming a key player for the club by helping them win numerous domestic titles.
-Sharida retired as a player in 1981, due to injury problems.
+Shareeda retired as a player in 1981, due to injury problems.

 International career

 Shareeda played for the Bahrain under-20s at the 1973 AFC Youth Championship in Iran.
 He played for the senior team at the 1974 Asian Games, also in Iran, and at the 3rd Arabian Gulf Cup in 1974, in Kuwait.
 Due to an injury, he was unable to participate in the 4th Arabian Gulf Cup in Qatar two years later.

 Shareeda played the opening game of the 5th Arabian Gulf Cup, held in 1979, against hosts Iraq; this was ultimately his last international game, as he withdrew injured.